IrishBruse/Blang/Readme.md

-# Irish B Langauge implementation
+# B Langauge implementation

-Implementing the B lang in C# with qbe backends
+Implementing the B lang in C# with qbe backend

 ## Currently Implemented